-We are also delighted to be able to give you the most modern learning facilities, plus top academics, to ensure that you reach your potential.
-But it doesn't end there...
+We are also pleased to be able to give you the most modern learning facilities, plus top academics, to ensure that you reach your potential.

-As one of the UK's top-rated centres for research-led learning, we are very pleased to be able to share with you the findings of our ground breaking research, which represent the latest scientific knowledge.
+As one of the UK's top rated centres for research led learning we are very pleased to be able to share with you the findings of our ground breaking research, giving you the latest scientific knowledge.

-This BN degree in mental health nursing has been designed to give you the best of both worlds: practical AND academic.
+This BN degree in mental health nursing has been designed to give you both practical and academic learning opportunities.

 You will spend a lot of time in lectures and seminars benefitting from the knowledge of academics, many of whom are at the very forefront of their field.

 You will also spend time on practice placements in both hospitals and in the community, giving you a real taste of what the job involves.